eminentspoon/mws-restaurant-stage-1/README.md

 Launches the project using live-server on port 8000, automatically opening in the default browser. **Note:** live-server launches using 127.0.0.1 rather than localhost, this should work fine with the project.

 ```
-npm start
+npm run build
 ```

-Chains the above commands into a single action.
+Chains the the build commands into a single action.
 This has the result of generating images, building any existing SASS files, setting up a watch on /sass directory for any future updates and launching live-server ready for viewing / development.

-### Future Improvements

-#### General

-1. Add build step to minify CSS and JS

-#### Service Worker

-1. Update stale cache content on successful network request